John Oliver Creighton: NASA career

 Selected as an astronaut candidate by NASA in January 1978, Creighton became an astronaut in August 1979.
 During the following four years, he held a variety of technical assignments in support of the Space Shuttle Program.
 Following his first flight, Creighton became the astronaut representative to the Shuttle Program Manager.
-During the ensuing two years, Creighton participated in all the key decisions following the Challenger disaster helping to shape the plan for resuming safe manned space flight.
+During the ensuing two years, Creighton participated in all the key decisions following the Challenger disaster helping to shape the plan for resuming safe crewed space flight.
 Starting with STS-26, Creighton served as Lead "CAPCOM" for the first four Space Shuttle flights.
 In March 1989 he was assigned to command STS-36 but continued to serve as Head of the Mission Support Branch in the Astronaut Office until commencing full-time training for his upcoming flight.
 Following his second flight, Creighton headed up the Operations Development Branch within the Astronaut Office for one year prior to resuming full-time training for his next command.
 Creighton served as pilot on STS-51-G (June 17–24, 1985), was spacecraft commander on STS-36 (February 28 to March 4, 1990) and STS-48 (September 12–18, 1991), and has logged over 403 hours in space.
 Captain Creighton left NASA and retired from the Navy in July 1992.
 He was formerly a test pilot and worked in Aircraft Marketing & Delivery with the Boeing Airplane Company until he retired in 2007.